Kingpin (Matt Murdock): War with the Hand

 Sometime later, on conference call with the leaders of the Hand, Matt openly defies them after they berate him for putting them at risk of exposure through his public conflicts, before preparing to face the ninja they will send to assassinate him.
 Sometime later still, Matt, covered in cuts and stabbed in the gut by a katana, slowly bleeding out, cuts down such a squad of ninja sent to assassinate him.
-As Spider-Woman arrives on the scene, mocking the fall of his criminal empire, with each commenting on each other's obsessions with the other, Matt pulls the sword from his abdomen and points out that he could have left at any point in time with the portal-watch, but stayed to teach her how power corrupts; Spider-Woman instead mocks Gwen mocks Matt for lying to himself and secretly wanting to be stopped, for being so bored and empty that only other people's misery is interesting, and for thinking himself caged when he's the freest person in the world.
-Enraged, Murdock attacks her in another attempt to have him kill her, before activating music loud enough to incapacitate Matt and remove her symbiote from her body.
+As Spider-Woman arrives on the scene, mocking the fall of his criminal empire, both comment on their obsessions with each other.
+Matt pulls the sword from his abdomen and points out that he could have left at any point in time with the portal-watch, but stayed to teach her how power corrupts.
+Gwen then mocks Matt for lying to himself and secretly wanting to be stopped, for being so bored and empty that only other people's misery is interesting, and for thinking himself caged when he's the freest person in the world.
+Enraged, Murdock attacks her, but Gwen activates music loud enough to incapacitate him and remove her symbiote from her body.

 Noting his perceived terror at being so overwhelmed and drowned out, Spider-Woman tells Matt that knowing sound was the symbiote's weakness also displayed it at is own, and that on some level he wanted her to figure that out and stop him.
 Turning off the music, Gwen states that the world now knows the truth about the both of them, and that her love for her friends was what helped her truly tame the symbiote, transforming it into a replica of her original costume.
 Asking Matt for a reason not to kill him, brandishing her arm as a claw, Matt informs him that he will never surrender to either her or the Hand, telling her to kill him or he will never stop tormenting her.
 Unceremoniously taking back her portal-watch, Gwen tells Matt that he has picked his fate before leaving him to wait for ninja to arrive and end his life.
 Years later, Gwen references Matt having killed all the assassins the Hand had sent, before surrendering himself to S.H.I.E.L.D. custody.